Consumers have spoken and their message is clear: They want ad personalization.

 Convinced about the power of ad personalization?
 Then it’s time to figure out how to make this strategy work for your publication.

-Here are a couple of key ways to launch personalized ads that drive results.
+Here are a couple of key ways to launch personalized ads that drive activity and results.

 Use first-party data to learn about your audience